Wagner on the Battery

 Hotel operations are temporarily suspended.

 Fortunately, the hotel has comfort nailed.
-Located at the southern tip of Manhattan in a purpose-built high-rise that’s part hotel, part condos, rooms are more spacious than many in midtown.
+Located at the southern tip of Manhattan in a millennial high-rise that’s part hotel, part condos, rooms are more spacious than many in midtown.
 Public spaces abound with a large, if oddly shaped ground floor seating area and plenty more seating on the mezzanine and in the spacious, and manly, bar.
 (There’s a palpable Wall Street vibe.)

 Service is polished and professional; you feel like grown-ups, not frustrated actors, are running the show.
 Upon arrival on a quiet Saturday, I was pleased to discover I’d been upgraded to a room with a view of the Statue of Liberty.
 Double sweetened: a complimentary overnight shoeshine.

 The property feels like what it is – a hotel.
 It’s not a neighborhood hub or a hot spot.
 Guests are travelers and, during the week, Wall Street people; the only locals I saw were attending a bar mitzvah.
 Furnishings look like hotel furnishings – solid and quietly stylish, not cutting edge designer items you’d see in Wallpaper.
 The restaurant and bar, while good, are more Cornell School of Hotel Management than Celebrity Chef.
 Yet the hotel is adept at what it does and serves as a reminder that sometimes a hotel that strives to be nothing more than a very good hotel is a very good thing.

 Rooms: Three words came to mind upon seeing my room –spacious, comfortable and bland.
 Since bland can also be restful, it need not be a negative.
 You’ll probably sleep well and wake up ready to work.